A posteriori certification of PDE approximations with particular application to neural networks: Introduction

-In other words, the aim of this paper is to discuss the \emph{certification} of neural network approximations to PDEs.
-By this, we mean the derivation of rigorous, computable lower and upper bounds on the error between the true (unknown) PDE solution and any neural network approximation.
-In particular, we want to avoid any assumption on the architecture, training process, or training data of the neural network solution as produced by e.g.~classical PINNs \cite{Raissi2018a,Raissi2019}, Variational PINNs (VPINNs)\cite{khaVPINNs,Berrone22}, Deep Ritz methods \cite{YuB}, Deep Galerkin methods \cite{SIRIGNANO20181339}, or related approaches.
-We view the NN as a given black box for the approximation of a known PDE on a known domain $\Omega\subset\R^d$.
-Hence, this paper is devoted to \emph{error estimation} for neural network approximations to PDEs.
+\revKU{Our point of view is that we are just given some approximation.
+W.r.t.\ NNs and PINNs, in} particular, we want to avoid any assumption on the architecture, training process, or training data of the neural network solution as produced by e.g.~classical PINNs \cite{Raissi2018a,Raissi2019}, Variational PINNs (VPINNs)\cite{khaVPINNs,Berrone22}, Deep Ritz methods \cite{YuB}, Deep Galerkin methods \cite{SIRIGNANO20181339}, or related approaches.
+We view the NN as a given black box.